daveliepmann/aws-s3-upload-clj/README.md

 to the `upload-queue` atom.
 When the user initiates the upload, each file in the `upload-queue` is individually wrapped up in an POST along with the authentication field data contained in the hidden form.
-This POST is sent to S3 with a core.async channel waiting on its completion.
+This POST is sent direct to S3 with a core.async channel waiting on its completion.
 See `src-cljs/upload.cljs`.

 ## License